MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/03-zed-ai-features-and-workflows.md

 ---

-## Advanced Section: Understanding Zed's AI Architecture and Capabilities
+## Understanding Zed's AI Architecture and Capabilities

 To use Zed effectively, understanding its underlying architecture helps you work WITH the AI rather than against it.
 Zed is fundamentally different from traditional IDE plugins because of how it integrates AI at the architectural level.